New Orleans woman trades Taylor Swift tour tickets for a year of free pizza

 So, White thought, why not put up a sign at his pizzeria that says, “Free Pizza For Swift Tix?”

-Zander and his wife ended up going to the Houston show and he said his favorite part, “Taylor’s non-stop commanding performance, while simultaneously being super down to earth and relatable.
+Zander and his wife ended up going to the Houston show and he said his favorite part was “Taylor’s non-stop commanding performance, while simultaneously being super down to earth and relatable.
 She is a giant celebrity, but comes across as so normal.”